engageLively/galyleo-user-docs/docs/using_galyleo/creating_charts.md

 ## Creating a Chart

-Creating a Chart is very similar to creating a View, under the Charts Tab.
+Creating a Chart is very similar to creating a View, under the Charts tab.
 Once again, there is an Add button below the lower-right corner of the chart list.
 Click this, and a popup is brought up, permitting the user to create a chart.
 ![Create Chart](images/chart-create.png)

 The chart must have a name, which cannot be the name of another chart or filter.
-Type this in the input box, and choose the view or table to use as a data source from the  drop-down, then click create.
-Clicking "Close" closes the dialog without creating a new chart.
+Type this in the input box, and choose the view or table to use as a data source from the  drop-down, then click "Create".
+Clicking "Close" closes the dialog without creating a new chart. s
 An error will display if a name is not entered, or if the name of another filter or chart is chosen.

-Once a chart is created, it is immediately added to the chart List, the chart is brought up as a table on the dashboard, and the Chart Editor pops up.
+Once a chart is created, it is immediately added to the chart list, the chart is brought up as a table on the dashboard, and the Chart Editor pops up.
 ![Edit  Chart 1](images/chart-edit-1.png)